 - Improve the state’s foster care licensing system usability.

-- Streamline the Home Study Process by creating a singular Tiered Home Study that DCYF and Stakeholders will use.
+- Streamline the Home Study Process by creating a singular Home Study that DCYF and Child Placing Agencies will use.

 - Automate existing paper practices.